19hours/sg-statutes/Acts/Medical Registration Act.md

 MBBS

-(e) St. George’s Hospital Medical School
+(e) St. George’s University of London

 MBBS

-13. Faculty of Medicine,

-University of Manchester
+13. Faculty of Medicine, University of Manchester

 MB ChB

-14. Faculty of Medicine,

-University of Newcastle
+14. Faculty of Medical Sciences, University of Newcastle upon Tyne

-upon Tyne

 MBBS

-15. The University of Nottingham
+15. Faculty of Medicine and Health Sciences, The University of Nottingham

-Medical School

 BMBS

-16. Oxford University Medical
+16. Oxford University Medical School

-School

 MB ChB

-17. Faculty of Medicine and
+17. Faculty of Medicine and Biomedical Sciences, University of Sheffield

-Dentistry, University of

-Sheffield Medical School

 MB ChB

-18. Faculty of Medicine,

-University of Southampton
+18. Faculty of Medicine, University of Southampton

 MB

-19. Medical School,

-University of St. Andrews
+19. Medical School, University of St. Andrews

 MB ChB

-20. College of Medicine,

-University of Wales
+20. College of Medicine, University of Wales

 MB BCh

+United States

-United States of America
+of America

 1. Baylor College of Medicine

 MD

-2. Los Angeles School of

-Medicine, University of
+2. David Geffen School of Medicine, University of California at Los Angeles

-California

 MD

-3. School of Medicine,

-University of California at
+3. School of Medicine, University of California at San Diego

-San Diego

 MD

-4. San Francisco School of

-Medicine, University of
+4. San Francisco School of Medicine, University of California

-California

 MD

-5. Pritzker School of Medicine,

-University of Chicago
+5. Pritzker School of Medicine, University of Chicago

 MD

-6. Columbia University College of Physicians and Surgeons
+6. Columbia University College of Physicians and Surgeons (New York)

-(New York)

 MD

-7. Cornell University Medical
+7. Cornell University Medical College (New York)

-College

-(New York)

 MD

-8. Duke University School of
+8. Duke University School of Medicine

-Medicine

 MD

-9. Emory University School of
+9. Emory University School of Medicine

-Medicine

 MD